hmchen47/DevOps/CICD/CloudInfra-LFS151x.edX/ch04-PaaS.md

 ### Heroku Core Concepts
 The __Heroku__-centric development and deployment workflow needs to be followed if you want to use it.
 This workflow is very developer-friendly.
 Let's take a look at some of its core concepts next:

-+ Applications should contain the source code, its dependency information and the list of named commands to be executed to deploy the it, in a file called [`Procfile`][procf].
++ Applications should contain the source code, its dependency information and the list of named commands to be executed to deploy it, in a file called [`Procfile`][procf].
 + For each supported language, it has a pre-built image, which contains a compiler for that language.
 This pre-built image is referred to as a [buildpack][buip].
 [More than one buildpacks][mbuip] can be used together.
 We can also create a custom buildpack as well.
 + While deploying, we need to send the application's content to __Heroku__, either via __Git, GitHub, Dropbox__ or via an API.
 Once the application is received by __Heroku__, a buildpack is selected based on the language of preference.
 + To create the runtime which is ready for execution, we compile the application after fetching its dependency and configuration variables on the selected buildpack.
 This runtime is often referred to as a __slug__.
 + We can also use third party [add-ons][addon] to get access to value-added services like logging, caching, monitoring, etc.
 + A combination of _slug, configuration variables_, and _add-ons_ is referred to as a __release__, on which we can perform upgrade or rollback.
 + Depending on the process-type declaration in the `Procfile`, a virtualized __UNIX__ container is created to serve the process in an isolated environment, which can be scaled up or down, based on the requirements.
 Each virtualized __UNIX__ container is referred to as a __Dyno__.
-Each _dyn_o gets its own ephemeral storage.
+Each _dyno_ gets its own ephemeral storage.
 + __Dyno Manager__ manages  across all applications running on __Heroku__.

 ### Features